Contrasting Newell Brands (NWL) & Its Competitors

-Newell Brands (NASDAQ:NWL – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Newell Brands to related companies based on the strength of its risk, institutional ownership, valuation, earnings, dividends, profitability and analyst recommendations.
+Newell Brands (NASDAQ:NWL – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Newell Brands to related businesses based on the strength of its analyst recommendations, risk, institutional ownership, profitability, earnings, dividends and valuation.

 Dividends